facebook/react/docs/tutorial/tutorial.md

 </div>
 ```

+Since Game is now rendering the status, we can delete `<div className="status">{status}</div>` from the Board's `render` function.

-Its `handleClick` can push a new entry onto the stack by concatenating the new history entry to make a new history array:
+Game's `handleClick` can push a new entry onto the stack by concatenating the new history entry to make a new history array:

 ```javascript
 handleClick(i) {